Robin Jebavy • Glass Utopias

 - Rejection is common and inevitable, unfortunately, so don't be too discouraged by it.
 Find consolation in your love of creating, and continue to make the art that you truly want to see, even if it's not accepted.
 It often takes culture a while to digest anything that is new and unfamiliar.

 - Write about your art.
-Writing an artist statement can be a daunting task, and often frustrating; the meaning artists experience in their work is often purely visual and ineffable; but sometimes taking the time to analyze your thoughts about how your work fits into a broader contemporary context can be insightful, prompting new ideas or directions that the art could take.
+Writing an artist statement can be a daunting task, and often frustrating; the meaning artists experience in their work is often purely visual, unconscious and ineffable; but sometimes taking the time to analyze your thoughts about how your work fits into a broader contemporary context can be insightful, and might prompt new ideas and directions.
 It also gives viewers a way to relate to and enter the work better than they might without an introduction.